 The NMS Science Curriculum is based on the CASE methodology, and features strategies such as Consider All Possibilities (CAP), Plus-Minus-Interesting (PMI), and Odd One Out, which form the nucleus of the teaching and learning approach.

-Current plans include compulsory core subjects of English, Mathematics and Islamic/Global Perspectives and non-core subjects of Arabic, Moral Education, UAE Social Studies, PE, Global Futures (Singularity University), and Genius Hour.
-Subject options are divided into Option groups as follows:
+Currently, compulsory core subjects include English, Mathematics and Islamic/Global Perspectives and non-core subjects of Arabic, Moral Education, UAE Social Studies, PE, Global Futures (Singularity University), and Genius Hour.
+Subject options include Biology, Business Studies, Chemistry, Economics, ICT, and Physics.

 The school also aims to be a centre of innovation.
 Genius Hour tasks include projects for critical thinking, problem solving, reflection and communication.
 Some of the strategies embedded in the curriculum include STEAM-focused learning, entrepreneurial education, design-based innovation, Global Futures Curriculum, Global Innovation Challenge, and Project Zero Creating Community of Innovation.
 The curriculum offered at NMS aims to develop young people "who are technologically literate, self-sufficient, entrepreneurial and academically prepared global citizens."